 Now That The S&P 500 Has Bottomed, More Individual Stocks Are Breaking Out

-Not only has the market made a bottom, but many stocks are now breaking out.
+Not only has the market made a bottom but many stocks are also now breaking out.

 Remember, it's a market of stocks, as opposed to a stock market.